UHCToken/uhx-api/README.md

    ```
 8. Verify the service is running by navigating to [the swagger documentation](http://localhost:4001/api-docs)
 ## Configure the API
    The configuration file copied over uses example data and uses crypto testnets.
-To switch to use real cryptocurrency the configuration endpoints for each network need to be set in the configuration and wallets need to be generated.
+To switch over to real cryptocurrency the configuration endpoints for each network need to be set in the configuration file and wallets need to be generated and set.

 ## Git Workflow Used